SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex5/readme.md

     4. Read all the transfered (distinct, non-initial) customer IDs and check if they exist.
     5. Prepare/raise messages for all transferred _travel_ instances with initial and non-existing customer ID (**`CustomerID`**)
        and set the changing parameter **`reported`**
+    6. In the context of Draft, state-messages are used for reporting problems.
+A **`REPORTED`**-entry becomes a state-message by filling the **`%STATE_AREA`**.
+       State-messages are stored together with the state of the draft.
+As a consequence they need to be cleared before the corresponding check is executed again.

    Replace the current method implementation of **`validateCustomer`** with following code snippet and replace all occurrences of the placeholder **`###`** with your group ID.